 Government grants are recognised where there is reasonable assurance that the grant will be received and where the Company will be in compliance with all conditions attached thereto.
 When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the costs that it is intended to compensate are expensed.
 When the grant relates to an asset, it is deducted from the carrying amount of the asset.
 The grant is then recognised in profit or loss over the useful life of a depreciable asset by way of a reduced depreciation charge.

 Fair value of biological assets is calculated based on a present value model which does not rely on historical cost.
-Incoming cash flows are calculated as functions of estimated volume multiplied with estimated price at the estimated time of harvesting.
 Fish ready for harvest (mature fish), are valued at expected sales price with a deduction of cost related to harvest, transport etc. Sales costs are not deducted.
 For fish not ready for harvest (immature fish), cost to completion is also deducted.
 The model uses an interpolation methodology where the known data points are the value of the fish when put to sea and when recognised as mature fish.
 Technically, the interpolation is calculated per location.
 The effect of this is that fish that have the same weight and quality are valued similarly.
 The interpolation model has a natural interpretation in the form of a present value calculation where an imputed rent of assets (i.e. theoretical license rent) per location is included as part of the rate of return.
 Thus, the value is to a lesser degree affected by the site because low production cost at a high quality site is offset by a higher imputed rent and vice versa.
 All surplus return in the future is assigned to the licenses through a similarly high imputed rent of assets, and where any shortage in return is recognised in profit and loss immediately.
 The interpolation model is updated every month, with best estimates for time of harvest, remaining months at sea, expected price at time of harvest and estimated residual cost to grow the fish to harvest weight.
 The methodology has the effect that any changes in price will have full effect on the biomass at hand, while the price effect on increased weight going forward will be allocated to the license and recognised over time as remaining time at sea decreases.
 An effect of this is that even with high salmon prices there is no profit at the time the fish is put to sea because all surplus return is assigned to future periods (licenses).
 Correspondingly the fair value of small fish is rather insensitive to price fluctuations.

 An interpolation model as described works best if important variables such as pace of growth, mortality and feed conversion ratios are constant per unit of time or weight increase.
 Experience shows that in particular there is a deviation from an even development the first period in sea relating to increased value among other due to reduced risk after handling of the fish, vaccination and mortality related to the transfer to sea.
 This has been adjusted for.